tarantool/ansible-cartridge/cook-book/getting-started/README.md

   * `storage-1-leader`
   * `storage-1-replica`

-Let's add `core-1` replicaset and add one more replica to `storage-1` replicaset:
+Let's add `core-1` replicaset and add one more replica to `storage-1` replicaset.
+We should get the following topology:

 * `core-1` replicaset (`vshard-router`, `failover-coordinator`):
   * `core-1`